-Habitat for Humanity Uganda (HFHU) is affiliated to Habitat for Humanity International (HFHI) headquartered in Atlanta – Georgia (U.S.A); and is an ecumenical Christian ministry that is dedicated to eliminating poverty housing.
+Habitat for Humanity Uganda (HFHU) is affiliated with Habitat for Humanity International (HFHI) headquartered in Atlanta – Georgia (U.S.A) and is an ecumenical Christian ministry that is dedicated to eliminating poverty housing.
 HFHU functionally reports to HFHI’s Europe Middle East and Africa (EMEA) Area Office in Pretoria – South Africa.
-We empower people in the world’s poorest communities to overcome the chronic lack of decent, affordable housing In 2017 Habitat for Humanity Uganda projects to serve over 16,000 vulnerable children and orphans.
-That will be a humble success in comparison with the 22.5 million Ugandans who live in substandard housing.
+We empower people in the world’s poorest communities to overcome the chronic lack of decent, affordable housing.
+By 2025 Habitat for Humanity Uganda projects to serve over 10,000 vulnerable children and orphans.
+That will be a humble success in comparison with Uganda’s widening housing deficit estimated at 2.4 million units.

 Housing is a basic human right, essential for the well-being of all mankind.
 The 1995 Constitution of the Republic of Uganda, under the General Social and Economic Objectives, guarantees to fulfill the fundamental rights of all Ugandans to social justice, economic development, enjoying rights and opportunities, and access to clean and safe water, health, and decent shelter amongst others.
 The African Charter on Human and People’s Rights (1986) recognizes the right to adequate housing and shelter as enshrined in the Universal Declaration of Human Rights In the same vain, the East African Community Treaty also recognizes the right to adequate housing.
 The Government of Uganda recognizes the strategic social and economic importance of housing in the national economy and particularly to the socio-economic transformation of the country as highlighted in Vision 2040.
 It is the Government’s policy to ensure that every family lives in a decent and affordable house that meets the necessary requirements of safety, security of tenure, health, privacy, and protection from weather adversities.